Student Payment Regulation 317

 |Effective Date:||March 19, 2018|

-This policy applies to all students enrolled at UNCSA.
+This regulation applies to all students enrolled at UNCSA.

 A. "Authorized Payment Plan" refers to payment plans made available through UNCSA's student account system (TouchNet) or an alternate plan authorized by the Bursar or their delegate.